neurolabusc/DistanceFields/README.md

 ## Performance

 This is a very fast algorithm.
-Further, atlas images (where thickness is computed for each region independently) can leverage parallel processing.
-The sample [AICHA](http://www.gin.cnrs.fr/en/tools/aicha/) atlas has 192 regions.
-It requires 8 seconds to process in single threaded mode and 1.1 seconds for threaded conversion on a 6-core (12-thread) laptop.
+However, atlas images are necessarily complex, as thickness is computed for each region independently.
+This tool uses two tricks that accelerate these cases.
+First, thickness is only computed for a box constrained by the size of the region being computed, rather than for the entire volume.
+This is useful for atlases with many regions, where each region typically is only a small portion of the overall 3D volume.
+In general, this trick makes the algorithm about 5 times faster.
+Further, this algorithm can leverage parallel processing.
+The included sample [AICHA](http://www.gin.cnrs.fr/en/tools/aicha/) atlas has 384 regions.
+It requires 1.65 seconds to process in single threaded mode and 0.45 seconds for threaded conversion on a 4-core (8-thread) laptop.

 ## Limitations